Wells Fargo records rare profit beat as credit costs fall

-(Reuters) - Wells Fargo & Co posted a small rise in quarterly profit on Friday that beat Wall Street estimates, as stabilizing credit costs helped offset the hit from low-interest rates meant to prop up the ailing economy during the COVID-19 pandemic.
+(Reuters) - Wells Fargo & Co posted a small rise in quarterly profit on Friday that beat Wall Street estimates, as stabilizing credit costs helped buffer historic near-zero interest rates meant to prop up the ailing economy during the COVID-19 pandemic.

-The bank, which has been plagued by hefty costs tied to litigation over the past several years, recorded a drop in overall expenses in the latest fourth quarter from last year.
-But costs remain elevated because of the sales practices scandal that has haunted it since 2016.
+The country’s fourth-largest bank, which has been plagued by hefty costs tied to litigation over the past several years, reported a drop in overall fourth-quarter expenses.
+But costs are still high due to a sales practices scandal that has haunted it since 2016.

 Wells Fargo paid $321 million in customer remediation costs in the quarter, despite bank executives repeatedly signaling that the worst of the fallout, which has cost it billions, is in the past.

-The company also booked $781 million in restructuring charges as Chief Executive Officer Charlie Scharf takes tough measures to shift fortunes at the bank that he joined in 2019.
+The company also took $781 million in restructuring charges as Chief Executive Officer Charlie Scharf takes tough measures to shift fortunes at the bank that he joined in 2019.

 Scharf has targeted $10 billion in savings annually over the long term.
 The bank has also been offloading assets, including a possible sale of its asset management business to a private equity consortium.